Vietnam.vn - Nền tảng quảng bá Việt Nam

 Poet Trinh Cong Loc at a literary conference held in Bai Chay, Ha Long City.

 After graduating from university, Trinh Cong Loc taught in Dong Trieu, then Uong Bi.
 After that, he worked as Deputy Head of the Propaganda Department of the Dong Trieu District Party Committee, Deputy Head of the Propaganda Department of the Quang Ninh Provincial Party Committee, and then Head of the Management Board of Key Monuments of Quang Ninh Province.
-He took the opportunity to study for a university degree in Scientific Socialism, then focused on researching, editing, and publishing books on history.
+He took the opportunity to study for a university degree in the field of Scientific Socialism, then focused on researching, editing, and publishing books on history.
 However, he still could not stop being passionate about poetry.

 Some published poetry collections of poet Trinh Cong Loc.